Saxenda

 - have a BMI of over 30 kg/m²

 Saxenda is an injectable pen which contains the active ingredient liraglutide.
-It can help you to lose weight and should be used alongside a weight loss treatment plan.
+It can help you to lose weight when used as part of a weight loss treatment plan.

 -